boytchev/disfigure/docs/userguide.md

 ### Static posture

 The static posture defines the position of body part that do not change.
 By default, when a figure is created, its body parts are set to the default posture.
-If the posture editor is not used, all rotations has to be defined programmatically ([live example](example-posture.html)):
+If the posture editor is not used, all rotations has to be defined programmatically ([see it](example-posture.html)):

 [<img src="snapshots/example-posture.jpg">](example-posture.html)